quadroloop/nebular/README.md

 - Real-time events
 - Client-side data store using LocalStorage (5MB limit in most browsers)
 - Automatic data sync, (new and reinitialized nodes within an instance can instantly obtain previews data state as long as it remains intact in one of the nodes)
+- Convert payload data from endpoint to usable data fetch from socket event

 ##### Client Usage:
 nebular has multiple client-side modules that you can import to your project.